John 4:31-42

 - In what ways can you open your eyes to the spiritual harvest around you?
 Are there people in your life ready to hear about Jesus?

-- How can you use your testimony to point others to Christ?
-How can you ensure that the Word of God remains central in your conversations about faith?
+- How can you ensure that the Word of God remains central in your conversations about faith?